OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 What Happens After You Receive a Citation

 Once OSHA issues a citation, the clock starts.
-Here is how the process typically unfolds and what your options are at each stage.
+Here is how the process unfolds and what your options are at each stage.

 Abatement Deadline